 CSS gradients aren't limited to just fading from one color to another.

 Here's how you can use gradients to create interesting background patterns.

 Used with media queries.
 Apply a separate style depending on the media type that's displaying your web page.

 Used with media queries.
 Apply a separate style depending on the media features available in the output device.

 Quick code to make a hovering menu.

 Set the background color of an HTML element.

 Apply the CSS equivalent of leading to your text.

 Use CSS to set the width of your tables.

-If you don't like the fact that HTML automatically underlines all your hyperlinks, check this out!
+If you don't like the default way browsers display your hyperlinks, check this out!